 Level of walk: Easy for children and adults

-Level of walk = Easy, (consult tide times) but this is a remote walk so tell someone where you’re going and arrange to check in afterwards just in case.
+Level of walk: Easy, but this is a remote walk so tell someone where you’re going and arrange to check in afterwards just in case.
+It is recommended to check harbour tide times.

 Description: This is a beautiful if remote, circular walk.
 This route will take you through to Cobnor Point – part of Nutbourne Marshes Local Nature Reserve – an area owned by Chichester Harbour Conservancy.
 This reserve area covers the northern and eastern parts of Thorney Channel and includes the North and South Stakes.
 What makes this area so important to conservationists are the waders that roost in the harbour and nesting seabirds.
 Most of the area is saltmarsh and mud flats which support vast flocks of wildfowl and waders.
 As you come back towards Bosham you’ll enjoy the views of the South Downs and sailing boats.